Orange County CustomVue Lasik, Custom lasik, all-laser lasik

-Dr. Alexandra Chebil is a lasik eye doctor in Irvine who uses advanced lasik technology, custom lasik, all-laser lasik to provide you with the highest level of accuracy and precision.
+Dr. Alexandra Chebil is a lasik eye doctor in Irvine who uses advanced Lasik technology, custom Lasik, and all-laser Lasik to provide you with the highest level of accuracy and precision.
 Over 94% of eyeglass wearers can now benefit from this amazing technology.

-1. More Accurate measurements: This technology can potentially make your vision better than ever possible with glasses or contact lenses.
+This advanced laser technology can potentially make your vision better than ever possible with glasses or contact lenses.